-Part 1: Why "unfortunately Samsung keyboard has stopped" happens?
+Part 1: Why does "unfortunately Samsung keyboard has stopped" happens?

-The reason behind Samsung keyboard has stopped error is fairly simple and easy to understand.
-Every time a software or App stops responding, it only means one thing, i.e., the software or App has crashed.
+The reason behind the Samsung keyboard has stopped error is fairly simple and easy to understand.
+Every time software or App stops responding, it only means one thing, i.e., the software or app has crashed.

-Part 2: One click to make Samsung keyboard work again
+Part 2: One click to make the Samsung keyboard work again